pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

 2. Modern bundles cleanly separate metadata (listed in a bundle's info file) from management logic (listed in the bundle's bundle script).
 This makes it easier for other tools to extract information from your bundle without needing to run any code.
-Since the management logic is in your bundle script and Janet, then you're not tied to one particular bundle manager (even Jeep!).
+In addition, since the management logic is in your bundle script and Janet, you're not tied to one particular bundle manager (even Jeep!).

 ### Q. Can I use Jeep to install legacy bundles?